 Remember the movie ‘Horrible Bosses’ (and its sequel)?
 Three professionals holding grudges against their bosses decide to do something about it – assassinate them.
 Well, so much for creative liberty.
 In real life, assassination is definitely not an option.
 However, one cannot deny the existence of horrible bosses in the world.
 Having said that, perception certainly overrides facts and in this case, most employees make having a bad boss a self-fulfilling prophecy.
 Perception or not, a Gallup study reveals that through the course of a career, at least one in two employees leave their job just to get away from their manager.
 That is a disturbing number.
 So, what should one do when faced with a ‘horrible boss’?
-In this article, we will talk about bad bosses and tips to help you manage your boss efficiently.
+In this article, we will talk about how to deal with a horrible boss and tips to help you manage your boss efficiently.

 What really makes a manager a horrible boss?